AztecProtocol/engineering-designs/docs/building-in-chunks/syncing.md

 Note that acquiring L1 blobs require a supernode, so we want to avoid it if possible.
 Also note that block headers contain a commitment to tx effects, so if a node has a given block header, they can get the corresponding tx effects from any source and verify them.

-Also note that headers are usually broadcasted along with the committee signatures, so any node can get an economic guarantee for the validity of a header by checking its attestations.
+Also note that headers are broadcasted along with the committee attestations, so any node can get an economic guarantee for the validity of a header by checking its attestations.
+This guarantee assures that, if the checkpoint that includes the block makes it to L1, then the attested block will be included and will have the expected state root.
+In other words, the chain either progresses with the attested state, or prunes back to a prior block checkpointed to L1.

-# Syncing historical blocks
+## Syncing historical blocks

 A node that starts from scratch or has been offline may first download a snapshot archive to get a view of the chain no more than a day old, to speed up syncing.